MKesenheimer/fault-injection-library/README.md

 # Usage with examples

-This library is intended to make fault injection attacks against microcontrollers accessible for hobbyists and to introduce the topic of voltage glitching.
+Findus (aka the fault-injection-library) is a toolchain to perform fault-injection attacks on microcontrollers and other targets.
-This software offers an easy entry point to carry out your own attacks against microcontrollers, SoCs and CPUs.
+This library offers an easy entry point to carry out fault-injection attacks against microcontrollers, SoCs and CPUs.
-With the provided and easy to use functions and classes, fault injection projects can be realized quickly.
+With the provided and easy to use functions and classes, fault-injection projects can be realized quickly with cheap and available hardware.

-This library is based on [TAoFI-FaultLib](https://github.com/raelize/TAoFI-FaultLib).
-However, several new features have been implemented.
-For example, the original library was developed to work with the [ChipWhisperer-Husky](https://rtfm.newae.com/Capture/ChipWhisperer-Husky/) only.
-This library has been rewritten to work with hardware that consists of a common MOSFET, the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) as the controller and a few other cheap components.
-The Raspberry Pi Pico is not only cheap and available for the hobbyist, but also a very capable microcontroller.
-Furthermore, this library supports the [ChipWhisperer Pro](https://rtfm.newae.com/Capture/ChipWhisperer-Pro/) as well.
+Findus supports the [ChipWhisperer Pro](https://rtfm.newae.com/Capture/ChipWhisperer-Pro/), the [ChipWhisperer Husky](https://rtfm.newae.com/Capture/ChipWhisperer-Husky/) and the PicoGlitcher.

-The database functionality has been expanded to a certain extent, too.
-With this implementation, e.g. one can add experiments to a previous measurement campaign.
+More information about the ChipWhisperer Pro and the ChipWhisperer Husky can be found on [https://chipwhisperer.readthedocs.io/en/latest/index.html](https://chipwhisperer.readthedocs.io/en/latest/index.html).

 ## Documentation